VBAPlay/diablo2-tyrael-might-en/local_repo/wiki/chuyen-sau-pvp/necrobone-ibs-train.md

 **IBS Train - Invisible Bone Spirit Train**

-- The train is a trick of the Necromancer, flying on a train called Bone Spirit.
-It's a very simple trick.
-We keep the Bone Spirit skill at any corner of the screen.
-After using Bone Spirit five times, we switch to TP and immediately return to Bone Spirit.
-The cursor does not move.
+- The IBS Train, or Invisible Bone Spirit Train, is a technique used by Necromancers to cast Bone Spirit repeatedly without the cursor moving.
+To perform this trick, simply cast Bone Spirit five times, then switch to Town Portal (TP) and quickly return to casting Bone Spirit.